About the code

 At Manchester Met, we are committed to supporting freedom of speech.
 We encourage debate that allows different views and ideas to be discussed and challenged and we aim to provide a supportive and inclusive environment to promote this.

 We also have a duty to ensure that freedom of expression does not break the law or breach the legal rights of others.
-There are specific pieces of legislation, including the Higher Education (Freedom of Speech Act) 2023, the Human Rights Act 1998 and the Equality Act 2010, that protect freedom of speech as well as the rights of those who consider themselves directly or indirectly affected by the speech or actions of others.
+There are specific pieces of legislation, that protect freedom of speech as well as the rights of those who consider themselves directly or indirectly affected by the speech or actions of others (see links at the bottom of this page).

 Inviting external speakers